 Safety and Rules

 Please do your part to have a safe, enjoyable experience and follow these safety rules while visiting the lighthouses.
 Any visit to Cape Hatteras comes with potential hazards.
 Learn the simple steps you can take to improve your safety.

 What to Expect

 The Bodie Island Lighthouse has just over 200 steps from the ground to the top, equal to climbing a 10-story building.
-The narrow stairs have a handrail only on one side, one-way traffic, and 9 landings.
+The narrow stairs have a handrail only on one side and 9 landings.

-There is no air conditioning and no elevator in either lighthouse.
-It may be noisy, humid, hot and dim inside the lighthouses.
-Visitors with heart, respiratory or other medical conditions, or who have trouble climbing stairs, should use their own discretion as to whether to climb the lighthouses.
+There is no air conditioning and no elevator in the lighthouse.
+It may be noisy, humid, hot and dim inside the lighthouse.
+Visitors with heart, respiratory or other medical conditions, or who have trouble climbing stairs, should use their own discretion as to whether to climb the lighthouse.

 Climbing the Cape Hatteras Lighthouse